nasim67reja/Cpp-Intro/README.md

 cout << getArrayLength;
 ```

+### Reference and Pointers

+And why is it useful to know the memory address?
+References and Pointers (which you will learn about in the next chapter) are important in C++, because they give you the ability to manipulate the data in the computer's memory - which can reduce the code and improve the performance.

+These two features are one of the things that make C++ stand out from other programming languages, like Python and Java.

 ### Defining Function

 - C++ Function is like JavaScript's traditional function except the declaring data type